Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 2 are fixed.
 In VLE analyses, lower boiling point substances are specified as

-pre-power constant, aXi, and consonant, bXi.
+predict pre-power constant, aXi, and consonant, bXi.

 The details of the pure prediction of aXi and bXi